isc-projects/bind9/doc/arm/reference.rst

     the connection.

   ``ca-file``
-    Path to a file containing trusted TLS certificates.
+    Path to a file containing trusted CA-authorities TLS certificates used to verify remote peer certificates.
+Specifying this option enables remote peer certificates verification.
+For incoming connections specifying this option will make BIND require a valid TLS certificate from a client.
+In the case of outgoing connections, if ``hostname`` is not specified, then the remote server IP address is used instead.

   ``dhparam-file``
     Path to a file containing Diffie-Hellman parameters,